boonlogic/expert-python-sdk/docs/Tutorial_Posting_a_Configuration.md

 ### Generate the configuration block
-On line 9, use the function getConfigTemplate() to generate the json configuration block specific for a dataset.
+On line 9, use the function get_config_template() to generate the json configuration block specific for a dataset.
 ```
-success, config = bn.getConfigTemplate('float', 20, -10, 15, percentVariation=0.037)
+success, config = bn.get_config_template('float', 20, -10, 15, percent_variation=0.037)
 ```
 Add a call to print out the configuration generated.
 ```